 If LPHA, including LPHAs funded as Fiscal Agents for Regional Public Health Service Delivery, complete and submit to OHA fewer than 75% of the planned deliverables in its approved Section 1 and/or Section 2 work plan for the funding period, LPHA or Fiscal Agent shall not be eligible to receive funding under this Program Element during the next funding period.
 The deliverables will be mutually agreed upon as part of the work plan approval process.

 Attachment 1

-Appendix A

-The table below lists the goals and requirements that LPHAs will work toward with 2021-23 funding.
+The table below lists the goals and requirements that LPHAs will work toward with 2023-25 funding.
 Efforts toward the following goals and requirements will be demonstrated in the LPHA and/or regional work plan.